ilhmlnaa/go-social-dls/README.md

 # 🌐 Media Downloader (Golang)

-**Twitter Downloader** is a simple media downloader built with **Golang** to fetch videos and images directly from Twitter.
+**Twitter Downloader** is a simple API media downloader built with **Golang** to fetch videos and images directly from Twitter.
 The project is designed with flexibility in mind, making it easy to extend support to other platforms like **Instagram** in the future.

 ## Features

-- ✅ Download media (video/image) directly from instagram, facebook, x and more!.
+- ✅ Download media (video/image) directly from instagram, facebook, x, pinterest and more!.
 - ✅ Simple and clean API endpoint.
 - ✅ Lightweight and fast — run as a single binary or with Docker.